andreasbrett/MeisterTaskButler/README.md

 # MeisterTaskButler

-MeisterTask is a wonderful project management tool based on the Kabana approach.
+MeisterTask is a wonderful project management tool based on the Kanban approach.
 To automate it to some degree and still stay within the free **basic bundle** I decided to build MeisterTaskButler.

 MTB offers several ways to manage your tasks and projects in an automated way.
 You can create tasks, assign them to users, mark them as completed once they reach a specific section or archive all the completed tasks.